Estate Planning - Tax Avoidance

 Inheritance tax is charged at a rate of 33% on chargeable assets left after your death, after the deduction of any tax-free threshold or business property or agricultural reliefs.
 Notably, tax is charged on assets located abroad also, where the deceased or the beneficiary is resident in Ireland.

-No, not if amounts fall above the thresholds, but a practical solution is to arrange a Section 72 whole of life policy on your life (and that of your spouse, if applicable), which would be used to pay the Inheritance tax when it falls due.
-The premiums could be funded by you or your children.
+No, not if inheritable amounts fall above the tax-free thresholds, but a practical solution is to arrange a Section 72 whole of life policy on your life (and that of your spouse, if applicable), which would be used to pay the Inheritance tax when it falls due.

 You could visit your solicitor or tax adviser, or come to us in the first instance.
 Once the liability is calculated, we can then provide you with the best value Section 72 whole of life policy on the market.